by Carrie Starks (SHS)

 The well-written autobiography Coming of Age in Mississippi by Anne Moody is the story of her life as a poor black girl growing into adulthood.
 It depicts life in a rural Mississippi town during the civil rights movement of the 1940’s and 1950’s.
 She overcomes obstacles such as discrimination and hunger as she struggles to survive childhood.

-The main character, Anne Moody, always sought a purpose for her life, while she struggled through life's hardships.
+Anne Moody, always sought a purpose while she struggled through life’s hardships.
 The autobiography begins when Anne is four years old and portrays her life up to age twenty-four at the end of the book.
 As a very independent black woman with an abiding faith in God, Moody held her head high through her youthful trials and struggles.
 Anne Moody was a very private individual, keeping her emotions within her heart and allowing few people to know her true feelings.
 The withheld feelings often led to mental breakdowns.
 Young Moody was not searching for love because she could care less if she found a husband.
 She had a personal mission throughout the entire book.
 She met and befriended many new and interesting people.
 Although friendly and compassionate, Anne was somewhat peculiar.
 The story of her young life keeps the reader wondering about the source of her strength and stamina as she stood up for the causes in which she believed.

 As the story begins, Anne is a four-year-old child who watches her parents go to work everyday except Sunday for the man of the plantation.
 This young girl is innocent and naive, not seeing the bad things that are going on around her.
 George Lee, Anne’s cousin, keeps her and her sister during the day.
 One day Cousin George, a mean-spirited character with other things on his mind, sets the house on fire and blames it on Anne.
 Soon after this, Anne’s father becomes tired of working as a sharecropper.
 He leaves his family and his responsibilities for a life of uncontrolled sex, gambling, and alcohol.
 Anne’s mother is faced with raising and supporting two children as a single parent.
 She was able to get a job in the city, and they moved with the help of other family members.
 While living in town, her mother met a man named Raymond.
 Unfortunately, Anne and Raymond never got along, and they encountered major problems.